Article I - Name and Purpose

 N. The Board will be responsive to the interests of the membership.

-A. Robert’s Rules of Order, Revised will govern all procedures not covered by these bylaws.
+A. The most current version of Robert’s Rules of Order will govern all procedures not covered by these bylaws.

 A. Should GENCO be dissolved, any remaining funds in the Treasury and any remaining property will be distributed to the Sonoma County Wine Library or an educational nonprofit organization to be approved by the general membership.